Fort Bragg

 1) How many gates access Fort Bragg?

-Fort Bragg has 12 gates the public can use.
-Knowing which one is closest to work and/or your home is vitally important for the most efficient commute route.
+Fort Bragg has 12 gates that are open to the public.
+Knowing which is closest to work and/or home is vital for the most efficient commute route.

-2) Does Fort Bragg have its own schools?
+2) Does Fort Bragg have schools on post?

-Yes and no. The Department of Defense Education Activity (DODEA) operates 9 schools on Fort Bragg.
+Yes.
+The Department of Defense Education Activity (DODEA) operates 9 schools on Fort Bragg.
 The grades range from Pre-K through 8.
-High school students attend classrooms either in the Cumberland County School District (EE Smith High School) or the Harnett County School District (Overhills High School), depending on which part of Fort Bragg their family resides.
+High school students attend classes either in the Cumberland County School District (at EE Smith High School) or the Harnett County School District (at Overhills High School), depending on which part of Fort Bragg their family resides.

 3) What is the cost of living near Fort Bragg?